oVirt/ovirt-site/source/feature/detailedpmhealthcheck.html.md

 ### Summary

-The requirement is to add a periodic health check of all Hosts with confifigured PM The schedulted job will try to send a status command to all PM enabled hosts periodically (once a hour by default) and raise alerts for failed operations
+The requirement is to add a periodic health check of all Hosts with confifigured PM The schedulted job will try to send a status command to all PM enabled hosts periodically (once anhour by default) and raise alerts for failed operations

 ### Owner